skalyaanamoorthy/PSLMs/README.md

 6. **Skip to step 3 of Preprocessing ("Skip to here if using Docker") in this README**

 ## General Setup
-### (Do this if demoing notebooks only.
-Otherwise, it is recommended to use Docker)
+ℹ️ **This section is required for all uses of the repository, if not using Docker.**
+⚠️ **Do not complete this section if using Docker.**

 We provide the processed predictions for Q3421, FireProtDB, Ssym and S461 in `./data/analysis/{dataset}_analysis.csv`.
 However, to reproduce the predictions you can follow the below sections for preprocessing and inference.
 We also provide the pre-extracted features for analysis in the corresponding `./data/features/{dataset}_mapped_local_feats.csv` files, but you can reproduce those according to the feature analysis section.
-They are already integrated into the analysis csvs.
+They are already integrated into the analysis csv files.

 1. Clone the repository:
 ```